Mark R. Gilbert, M.D.

 RESEARCH SUMMARY

-Dr. Gilbert has developed a unified team within the Neuro-Oncology Branch (NOB) to perform cutting-edge research that advances knowledge in the brain tumor field.
-These findings are used to develop robust clinical trials, which improve patient outcomes through innovative combination treatments and precision medicine approaches.
+As the former Neuro-Oncology Branch (NOB) chief from 2014 to 2024, Dr. Gilbert developed a unified team to perform cutting-edge research that advances knowledge in the brain tumor field.
+These findings were used to develop robust clinical trials, which improved patient outcomes through innovative combination treatments and precision medicine approaches.

-As the head of the NOB's Translational Immunology Research Program and Precision Medicine Research Program, his primary research concentrations are in the areas of immunotherapy and precision therapy.
-For immunotherapy, he and his team are working to develop combination therapies that can increase immune cell recruitment to the tumor site and improve patient selection in clinical trials to maximize benefit for those enrolled.
-His Precision Medicine Research Program focuses on utilizing basic and computational biology to develop synthetic lethal drug pairs that can overcome the challenges of driver mutation targeting—and eventually offer a wider percentage of patients effective therapeutic options.
+Today, Dr. Gilbert is a scientist emeritus.
+In his previous role as chief and senior investigator, he led the NOB's Translational Immunology Research Program and Precision Medicine Research Program.
+His primary research concentrations were in the areas of immunotherapy and precision therapy.
+For immunotherapy, he and his team worked to develop combination therapies that increase immune cell recruitment to the tumor site and improve patient selection in clinical trials to maximize benefit for those enrolled.
+His Precision Medicine Research Program focused on utilizing basic and computational biology to develop synthetic lethal drug pairs that can overcome the challenges of driver mutation targeting—offering a wider percentage of patients effective therapeutic options.

 Explore the NOB's Research Programs >